merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 [Back to Table of Contents](#contents)

-# I only want to create a banch of contigs databases
+# I only want to create a bunch of contigs databases

 Regardless if you are running in [reference mode](#reference-mode) or not, you can decide you want to only create contigs databases and annotate them with functions, taxonomy, etc. If you want to do that then simply run the following: